kushaldas/pym/docs/strings.rst

 Finding text
 ============

-Stings have some methods which will help you in finding text/substring in a string.
+Strings have some methods which will help you in finding text/substring in a string.
 Examples are given below:

 ::